 - This article in Crikey, from journalist Charlotte Mortlock, makes a case for the ban.

-- Opinion article in support of the proposed ban by Chanel Contos (Founder of Teach Us Consent and the author of Consent Laid Bare)
+- Why I support Australia’s age ban by Chanel Contos (Founder of Teach Us Consent and the author of Consent Laid Bare)

 - Submission to the 2024 Joint Select Committee on Social Media and Australian Society from the Australian Parents Council (representing parents at non-government schools).